 With the Strategy 2015-2019, IUFRO addresses five research themes and associated emphasis areas, and three institutional goals.
 The following five themes aim to guide the science collaboration within IUFRO’s global network in the forthcoming period:

 1 Forests for People

 2 Forests and Climate Change

-The three Institutional Goals adapted from the previous Strategy present IUFRO’s commitment to high-quality science and interdisciplinary cooperation, to better visibility of science-based research findings and increased ability of responding to new and unexpected issues:
+The three institutional goals adapted from the previous strategy present IUFRO’s commitment to research excellence and interdisciplinary cooperation, to better visibility of IUFRO’s knowledge products and network cooperation, and to science-based solutions and options for influencing policy processes.

-Attaining both research and institutional goals should help IUFRO and its members to effectively respond to the changes in paradigms concerning forests and forest science and to position itself as a truly global network for forest science cooperation.
+Attaining both thematic and institutional goals should help IUFRO and its members to effectively respond to the changes in paradigms concerning forests and forest science, and should help IUFRO to position itself even more strongly as the leading global network for forest-related research.